Brendan-Tang/SDSS-Datathon-2026/README.md

 # SDSS-Datathon-2026
-Analyzing domestic U.S. airfare dynamics using U.S. Department of Transportation data (2022–2025 Q2)
+Analyzing domestic U.S. airfare dynamics using U.S. Department of Transportation data (2022-2025 Q2)
 ## 📌 Table of Contents

 ## Overview
+This project was submitted as part of a datathon for students in Data Science and Statistics.
+The competition challenged participants to rigorously analyze domestic U.S. airfare markets and translate findings into actionable insights for travelers, airlines, and policymakers.

+Event: Airfare Markets Under Pressure Datathon
+Data Source: U.S. Department of Transportation Domestic Airline Consumer Airfare Report Period Covered: 2021 - 2025 (Q2)
 ## Contributors

 - Brendan Tang